 DIRECTOR OF HELPING SERVICES.
 Ben Krouse-Gagne begins his video series “Getting to Know Us” by interviewing Carson Eggland, the Executive Director of Helping Services for Youth & Families.
 In this candid interview, Carson talks about his background and passion for nonprofits.

 DIRECTOR OF DV RESOURCE CENTER.
-In this interview, the Director of the Resource Center, Kathleen, talks about her start with Helping Services as a legal advocate, the struggles serving a rural area in northeast Iowa, and the services they provide to clients of domestic abuse.
+In this interview, the Director of the Resource Center, Kathleen Davis, talks about her start with Helping Services as a legal advocate, the struggles serving a rural area in northeast Iowa, and the services they provide to clients of domestic abuse.
 Over the last year, advocates have assisted 294 clients and answered 1, 160 crisis calls.

 MENTORING COORDINATOR, DELAWARE COUNTY.
 Meg Gelner is a big believer in the benefits of youth mentoring, not just for the child, but exciting benefits for the adult, too.
 Meg enjoys watching relationships form and is looking forward to motivating future mentors to give of themselves to Helping Services’ awesome mentoring programs.

 MENTORING COORDINATOR, HOWARD, ALLAMAKEE, WINNESHIEK COUNTY.
 Colinne, a Mentoring Coordinator in Howard, Allamakee, Winneshiek counties in Iowa talks about youth mentoring.
 Colinne started with Helping Services as part of her college practicum, then as an Americorps worker under IDPH, and now as a mentoring coordinator of Iowa Mentoring Sponsorships.
 Colinne advises “Don’t overthink [mentoring], you’ll get as much out of it as the youth does!”